 A written request for a leave of absence properly dated and signed by both the student and an authorized school official will be placed in the student's file.
 If the student fails to return from leave, he/she shall be terminated and a refund shall be calculated according to the school's refund policy.
 Students who return from a leave of absence will not be given a "tuition credit" for the time they were on leave.
-ONLY ONE LEAVE OF ABSENCE WILL BE GRANTED IN A TWELVE-MONTH PERIOD.
+ONLY TWO LEAVES OF ABSENCE WILL BE GRANTED IN A TWELVE-MONTH PERIOD, NOT TO BE TAKEN CONSECUTIVELY.

-Leaves of absence, including military leaves, shall be reasonable in duration and shall not exceed sixty (60) calendar days in a twelve-month period and shall be for specific and acceptable purposes.
+Leaves of absence, including military leaves, shall not exceed ninety (90) calendar days each and shall be for specific and acceptable purposes.